 Batman and Spider-Man have got nothing on Robocop, who trumps their self-centered grief and remorse with a demented existence that feels like a cruel joke at humanity’s expense.
 Our hero may not be aware of his past, but he keeps dreaming about it, reliving over and over again his gruesome demise as well as the loss of his wife and child: “She thought you were dead, Murphy.
 She started over again.”
 I love the scene in which the cyborg investigates his former home, piecing together his few remaining memories.
 The scene must have presented quite a challenge for Peter Weller, who, owing to his faceplate and deliberately clunky movements, could only use his mouth to convey the character’s hurt, anger, and confusion.
 I’m amazed at his performance.

 Again, I have trouble understanding how anyone could take this stuff at face value.
-For heaven’s sake, Ed 209 squeals like a pig when it falls on its back.
+For heaven’s sake, ED-209 squeals like a pig when it falls on its back.
 Would Verhoeven bother with such an offbeat sound effect if he wanted us to take his movie seriously?
 More to the point, the jokes land.
-I always laugh out loud at the bit wherein Johnson (Felton Perry), the inspiration for Smithers in The Simpsons, shrugs off his colleagues’ gory executions or when the newscasters cap off their report of a hundred and thirteen deaths with light banter.
+I always laugh out loud at the bit wherein Johnson (Felton Perry), the inspiration for Smithers in The Simpsons, shrugs off his colleagues’ gory executions or when the newscasters cap off their report of 113 deaths with light banter.
 Then I take a step back and realise Robocop’s cynical vision of the future wasn’t far off the mark.